tanchunsiong/zoom_videosdk_linux_rawdatademos/README.md

 ```

 for raw audio access to work, here are some high level requirements
+if you are using a normal desktop linux, there is no need for virtualspeaker or PulseAudio
+if you are using a headless linux (wsl, docker, ubuntu server) without soundcard, you will need to use virtualspeaker or PulseAudio
 //needed for audio
 the above comment in code will help you to find the code segments which are needed